Frequently Asked Questions

 + Q: I have seen websites that provide retirement and investment planning for free.
 Why should I pay for your services?

 You get what you pay for!
 There are many financial planning websites that provide a simplified look at your finances.
 What we do is very different.
 We develop a holistic, comprehensive, and detailed financial plan that takes into account every single aspect of your current and desired financial life - from income and spending to investments, insurance, taxes, and estate plans.
 Of course, it would be easier to offer a generalized model, but sweeping assumptions simply do not work with real world finances.

 + Q: Are you qualified?

 I have been (successfully) involved in financial planning for more than thirty years.
 That provides experience that you can’t just teach.
 I have grown businesses and sold them for more than $200 million, and I have overseen complex investment portfolios and estates for several decades.
 I have also been the “go-to” financial planning guy for colleagues, community members, friends, and clients, meaning I’ve navigated dozens of people through all stages of financial life.
-I am also in the process of completing the requirements for certification by the Financial Planning Standards Council.
+In 2017, I obtained the FPSC Level 1 Certification in Financial Planning.

 + Q: I make a good amount of money and I’m not a big spender.
 I don’t really like to track things like finances and I’m doing fine so far.
 Why do I need you?

 You will probably be amazed at how things change once you stop working and earning those big bucks (and that time will come).
 With increased life expectancy, the average person can now expect to live in retirement for as long, or longer, than they work.
 If you don’t have a lifelong financial plan, it is almost impossible to know how much you need to save in order to fund your retirement.
 If you wait until you get there, it might be too late.